-Physically, this is interpreted as saying that a wave function of the interacting system with energy $E = 4\pi^2 |p|^2$ consists of the sum of an incoming plane wave and an outgoing spherical wave, the latter describing the scattering effect of the obstacle v (in physics textbooks, (4.3) is commonly the starting point for the discussion of elastic two-body scattering processes, see for instance [37, Chapter XVII]).
+Physically, this is interpreted as saying that a wave function of the interacting system with energy $E = 4\pi^2 |p|^2$ consists of the sum of an incoming plane wave and an outgoing spherical wave, the latter describing the scattering effect of the obstacle v (in physics textbooks, (4.3) is commonly the starting point for the discussion of elastic two-body scattering processes, see for instance [45, Chapter XVII]).

-How is this discussion useful for the many body problem?
-Well, at low density, the collision of two particles should be quite rare and it is therefore natural to think of the ground state wave ψ_N of H_N to look like a wave function of the form
+How is this discussion useful for our many-body problem?
+Well, at low density, the collision of two particles should be quite rare and it is therefore suggestive to think of the ground state wave function of H_N to consist to leading order of a product of correlation functions describing the scattering of pairs of particles, that is